 That said, designing questions for domestic and cross-national studies does differ in important ways.
-Cross-national questionnaires have to be developed with an eye toward comparability across dozens of languages and cultures.
-For example, the 2014 Global Attitudes survey instrument was translated into more than 70 languages, while the 2011-12 survey of the world’s Muslims was fielded in more than 80 languages.
+Cross-national questionnaires are developed with an eye toward comparability across dozens of languages and cultures.
+For example, the 2019 Global Attitudes survey instrument was translated into more than 45 languages across 34 countries.